John Roderick (musician): Podcasts

 In September 2011, Roderick began co-hosting the Roderick on the Line podcast with Merlin Mann.
 On August 13, 2015, he released the first episode of his second podcast, called Road Work, with co-host Dan Benjamin.
 Both podcasts are loose-form and conversation based, with new episodes released at irregular intervals.

-On September 7, 2017, HowStuffWorks announced a new show entitled Omnibus, co-hosted by Roderick and former Jeopardy! champion Ken Jennings.
+On September 7, 2017, HowStuffWorks announced a new show entitled Omnibus, co-hosted by Roderick and Jeopardy! host Ken Jennings.
 Alternating as host each episode, they discuss topics they "fear might be lost to history", typically niche cultural trends and historical events.
 The first episode was posted on December 7, 2017.
 On August 9, 2019, they announced their separation from iHeartRadio, and shifted to a Patreon-funded model.
 On January 1, 2023, the podcast decreased from twice weekly to once a week, citing the time required for Jennings' work as Jeopardy! host.
+On September 30, 2025, it was announced that Jennings would be leaving the podcast as a regular co-host, due to his commitments to Jeopardy!, remaining on as an executive producer and occasional guest host.

 Roderick, along with Adam Pranica and Benjamin Ahr Harrison, presented Friendly Fire, a weekly podcast about war films that ran from January 12, 2018 to January 22, 2021.